 This is so no matter if you’re going on a short or long trip.

 Additionally, a lot of electric vehicles available on the market are currently in the phase of improving their range to beat the competition, which increases the general range of electric vehicles even further.

 Compared to ICE drivers, electric vehicle drivers are more likely to struggle with range anxiety since public charging points aren’t as prevalent as gas stations.

 However, in many countries in the US and Europe, the charging infrastructure has started to improve very quickly in recent years.
 Many new charging points are being set up on roads to ensure electric vehicle drivers have unlimited access to electricity.

 Additionally, electric vehicle drivers can charge their vehicles at home overnight and at work, too (provided that they have level 2 charging there, which will allow them to travel larger distances during the day or the next one).

 Lack of electric vehicle roaming services

 Electric vehicle roaming can greatly improve electric vehicle drivers’ experience as it allows them to charge their vehicles at charging stations from E-Mobility service providers across locations, regions, and borders when they need to do this while on the road.

-Basically, these charging points are found in locations not covered by an electric vehicle driver’s home charging service provider’s network.
+These charging points are found in locations not covered by an electric vehicle driver’s home charging service provider’s network.

 However, the problem is that not many providers offer electric vehicle drivers this flexibility.
-This means that when charging stations are closed or not prevalent, electric vehicle drivers will have trouble finding a charging point where they could charge their vehicles, which, in turn, can contribute to or even increase their range anxiety.
+This means that when charging stations are closed or not prevalent, electric vehicle drivers will have trouble finding a charging point where they can charge their vehicles, which, in turn, can contribute to or even increase their range anxiety.